 Marriage and family therapists recognize the necessity of treating mental and emotional problems within the context of the family system.
 They focus on understanding their clients’ symptoms and interaction patterns within from a relationship perspective.
 They may work with individuals, couples, or groups.
 Marriage and Family therapists have a minimum of a masters degree but some may have a doctorate.
-Click here for more information on degree programs.
+Click here for more information about degree programs.

-- Licensed Clinical Social Worker (LCSW) or Licensed Independent Clinical Social Worker (LICSW)
+- Licensed Clinical Social Worker (LCSW) or Licensed Independent Clinical Social Worker (LICSW)|

 Social workers focus on understanding the individual with his or her environment.
 Including the person’s social, economic, and cultural contexts.
 Clinical social work is a specialty practice area of social work that focuses on the assessment, diagnosis, treatment, and prevention of mental illness, emotional, and other behavioral disturbances.
 Individual, group and family therapy are common treatment modalities.
-Click here for more information on degree programs.
+Click here for more information about degree programs.

 Doctoral Level Practitioners

 Licensed Psychologists are trained in understanding human behavior.
 They focus on providing mental health services to individuals, couples, or families.
 In order to be a called a “psychologist,” you must have a doctoral degree and pass a licensing exam in your state (some states have reciprocity).
 There are three types of doctoral level programs that make one eligible to become a licensed psychologist.
 Click here for more information on doctoral programs.